mmtree/make_figures_for_publication_tutorial/README.md

 # Make Figures for Publication Tutorial
 This repository contains tutorials for making figures for academic publications and presentations.
-The first tutorial covers generating subplots in [Matlab](https://www.mathworks.com/products/matlab.html) and then composing the subplots with annotations in [Inkscape](https://inkscape.org/).
+The first tutorial covers generating subplots in [Matlab](https://www.mathworks.com/products/matlab.html) or [Python](https://www.python.org/) and then composing the subplots with annotations in [Inkscape](https://inkscape.org/).

 An overview of figure preparation is contained in